|If you enjoyed this,|

 Consider these words from the Collect:

-God sent Jesus to be The Christ, The Messiah, The Savior, The Lamb to be sacrificed for our sin.
+God sent Jesus, His ONLY Son, to be The Christ, The Messiah, The Savior, The Lamb to be sacrificed for our sin.
 He gave His earthly Life, He went down into Hell, that we might be justified before God at our accounting.
 Not that we might be perfect, but that we might be accounted perfect at our judgment day.
 Yet we are not made perfect.
 Just because we are going to be accounted as perfect does not mean we are.
-Thus we must ask God’s help that we can put away the infection, or leaven, of evil in our hearts so that we can serve the Living God here.
+Thus we must ask God’s help to put away the infection, or leaven, of evil in our hearts so we can serve the Living God here.
 We must be unleavened bread or unsinful.
-This is truly a task that requires His Help.
+This is truly a task which requires His Help.
 Without His Help, we cannot remove the hate and evil from our hearts.
 We need His Help so we can move forward.